Blankscreen-exe/Custom-JS-Web-API/README.md

 > One thing to note is that it will be limited to your JavaScript environment and won’t be exactly like the built-in JavaScript **Web APIs** (e.g., `fetch`, `localStorage`, etc.).
 >
 > You can, however, create custom APIs that provide specific functionality for your web application by leveraging **JavaScript classes**, **modules**, and **event-driven programming**.
+>
+> You can’t add new global Web APIs to the browser environment like those built into JavaScript, but you can absolutely create custom JavaScript APIs for your applications.
+By leveraging classes, modules, and event-driven programming, you can mimic the behavior of native Web APIs and create reusable, modular pieces of functionality tailored to your needs.
+>
+> Creating native Web APIs just like `localStorage` and `fetch` requires you to modify the Javascript runtime which is essentially a browser.

 ### Steps to Create Your Own Web API